-I traveled to San Jose del Cabo in Baja Mexico with my daughter to scope out hotels and restaurants for her wedding.
-My weather app said it would be 75 degrees so I brought along jeans and long-sleeved tops thinking it might get chilly in the evening.
+I traveled to San Jose del Cabo in Baja, Mexico, at the end of March, with my daughter, to research hotels and restaurants for her wedding.
+My weather app said it would be 75 degrees, so I brought jeans and long-sleeved tops, thinking it might get chilly in the evening.
 Was I ever wrong?
 From the moment I got there, I was sweating like a pig.

-The weather may have been mild but there was humidity and I wished I had brought flowing cotton dresses or at least some shorts.
+Although the weather was mild, there was humidity, and I wished I had brought flowing cotton dresses or at least some shorts.

 Natural fabrics breathe

-When you visit a resort in Mexico, Hawaii, the Caribbean, or any warm-weather destination, leave your jeans, jackets, and polyester apparel at home.
+If you plan to visit Mexico, Hawaii, the Caribbean, or any warm-weather destination, leave your jeans, jackets, and polyester apparel at home.
 Stick to cotton, poplin, silk, or linen.
 That’s why I love wearing flowy dresses.
 You can feel the breeze coming up from underneath.

 As women over 50, most of us do not have perfect figures.
-You will feel more comfortable opting for loose sleeves and midi or maxi dresses.
-That way you don’t have to show off flabby arms or gnarly knees.
+You may feel more comfortable opting for loose sleeves and midi or maxi dresses.

-However, avoid shapeless dresses, wide pant outfits, and caftans if you have bulges you want to hide.
+However, avoid shapeless dresses and tent-like caftans if you have bulges you want to hide.
 They only make you look larger.

 Shorts are always appropriate in warm weather climates

-Lands’ End always has a nice variety of well-made classic shorts.
+Lands’ End offers high-quality and well-made classic burmuda shorts.

 You can’t go wrong with a cool polo shirt

 Polo shirts are timeless.
-Wear them to play tennis, or golf and hang around the resort.
-Lands’ End polo shirts are always high-quality.
+Wear them to play tennis or golf, and hang around the resort.
+Lands’ End polo shirts are always classy!

 Bring your swimsuit